We value your privacy

 Tricel septic tank + Packaged filter system Puraflo

-As the Puraflo is a packaged filter system that uses a bed of coconut fibre to filter wastewater for treatment, it is one of the disposal routes of the Code of Practice 2021 (section 8.2.1 of the document).
-This wastewater treatment system meets the requirements of SR 66 and I.S.
-EN 12566 Part 6.
-Have a look at how does the Puraflo work.
+As the Puraflo is a packaged filter system that uses a bed of coconut fibre to treat wastewater, it qualifies as one of the approved disposal routes under the 2021 Code of Practice (see section 8.2.1 of the document).

 Tertiary Treatment

-Tricel Novo (sewage treatment plant) + Puraflo (Packaged filter system)
+Tricel Novo (sewage treatment plant) + Tero (Packaged filter system)

 or a Sand polishing filter Sandcel